Successful Businesses Are Led by Solid Empathetic Culture

 If a thriving and empathetic culture is so important and has copious benefits, then why is it so challenging to build?

-Obstacles of Empathy in the Workplace
+Obstacles to Empathy in the Workplace

-Company leadership under relentless expectations for high performance can eclipse empathy and make it an unfamiliar concept.
-However, when employees are valued and feel free to volunteer their ideas, productivity and performance increase.
+Company leadership under relentless expectations for high performance can eclipse empathy and make it a foreign language.

 Deep dive: "What Is Empathy and Why Is It Important?"